- About the PharmD

 When will I be interviewed?

 Interviews are by invitation only.
-They are held in January at UCSF.
-We begin emailing invitations in mid-December.
+They are held November 2023 through January 20234.
+We begin emailing invitations in October.
 The invitations will include instructions for accepting or declining the offer.

 Do I have to be interviewed?